Getting Started

 Establish a WebSocket Connection

 To establish a connection, you must provide a few parameters on the URL to describe the type of audio you want.
-You can visit the API Ref (TODO: Link) to set the audio model, which controls the voice, the encoding, and the sample rate of the audio.
+You can check out the API Reference to set the audio model, which controls the voice, the encoding, and the sample rate of the audio.

 Sending Text and Retrieving Audio